jasperjorna/ST-FutureFunk/README.md

 # Future Funk #
-Color scheme for Sublime Text 2.
+An easy to read dark color scheme for Sublime Text 2.

 ## Installation ##
 1. Clone the repo to your Packages folder.